-More than 340 firefighters have died from 9/11 illnesses
+Over 340 first responders have died from 9/11 illnesses

 "She was known by all as a warm and caring person, always going out of her way to help anyone in need," the obituary said.

 Fulco, who died at the age of 73, was born in Brooklyn, New York, according to a memorial page.
+Well-wishers called him a "true hero".

 Nearly 3,000 people were killed in the 11 September attacks in 2001, with most of the deaths in New York.
 There, Al-Qaeda militants crashed two US passenger jets they had seized into the twin towers of the World Trade Center.
-The buildings were set on fire, trapping people on upper floors and dousing the city in smoke.
+The buildings were set on fire, trapping people on upper floors and enveloping the city in smoke.

 The attack marked the largest loss of emergency personnel in US history.